4GeeksAcademy/master-javascript-programming-exercises/exercises/102-filterOddLengthWords/README.md

 ## 📝 Instructions:

 1. Write a function called `filterOddLengthWords`.
 Given an array of string, `filterOddLengthWords` returns an array containing only the elements of the given array whose lengths are odd numbers.

+## Example:

 ```js
 var output = filterOddLengthWords(['there', 'it', 'is', 'now']);